geofabrik/OpenRailRouting/README.md

 # OpenStreetMap based routing on railway tracks

-This is a prototype of a routing engine for railways based on the [GraphHopper](https://github.com/graphhopper/graphhopper) routing engine and OpenStreetMap data.
+This is a prototype of a routing engine for railways based on a forked version of the [GraphHopper](https://github.com/graphhopper/graphhopper) routing engine and OpenStreetMap data.

 Following features are currently supported: